asadziach/backfill_my_model/README.md

 - The intersection slices forms new edges.
 It calls 'find_faces' API on new edges.
 This creates new faces that will be used for analyzing thin walls.

+### Known Issues

-- There is known issue that edges on some surfaces failed to form a face with the 'find_faces' e.g see below
+- Edges on some surfaces failed to form a face with the 'find_faces' above e.g see below.
+This will affect the thin wall detection (that depands on faces).

 ![known issues](https://i.imgsafe.org/83db15f.png "known issues")

+- In some cases, SketchUp creates new face objects during the push-pull operation and deletes old one.
+This will cause the following error:
+`Error: #<TypeError: reference to deleted Face>`